-A common roadblock an independent insurance producer faces is how to complete Anti-Money Laundering Training (AML) in order to get contracted to sell life insurance.
+A common roadblock an independent insurance producer faces is how to complete Anti-Money Laundering Training (AML) in order to get contracted to sell life insurance or annuities.

 “The purpose of the AML rules is to help detect and report suspicious activity, including the predicate offenses to money laundering and terrorist financing, such as securities fraud and market manipulation.”

 If you plan on starting or continuing your career as an independent insurance agent, you need to complete your anti-money laundering training every 2 years as well as stay up to speed with the updates.

 You first need to take the core AML test and then there are periodic updates you will need to complete on an ongoing basis.
 The updates are super quick and easy.

 Below are two ways to complete AML training for insurance agents: